 In most cases, auto insurance companies do not charge a deposit if you pay for the entire policy in one payment.
 However, people on a budget or with little cash handy have enough difficulty making a single monthly payment.
 So, there are now auto insurance policies that have a very low or no deposit for those who prefer to pay month to month.

 Low Deposit Car Insurance for Young Drivers:

-For teens and young drivers that are facing high payments, getting cheap monthly car insurance with no deposit can save a considerable amount of money.
 A deposit generally adds 10% to the total insurance policy which means that instead of paying $600 for a six-month policy, you are adding $60 because of the deposit.

 By taking away the deposit for qualified drivers, you are removing that added 10% to make it a more affordable policy.
 This can help teens and young adults find more affordable policies that fit their budgets.
 Plus, it can pay off in the future by getting even lower rates when they grow up and maintain a good driving record.
 The same theory is applicable for new drivers.

 Car Insurance Companies that Do Not Require a Deposit:

 There are a few car insurance companies that do not require a deposit or perhaps have a very low deposit.
 Two of the more prominent are Progressive and GEICO which happen to be among the largest insurance companies in the US.
 There are also smaller, more regional companies that may carry no deposit for your car insurance.
 Click here to find out the list of companies currently offering this type of privilege.